andk123/andk123.github.io/posts/_posts/2019-12-20-surpassing-convnet.md

 #   Description of the paper review
 ---

-It is no news to anyone, Convolutional Neural Networks (CNN) are among the most popular techniques these days in image classification.
+It is no news to anyone, Convolutional Neural Networks (CNN) are among the most popular supervised learning techniques these days in image classification.

 However, for a system with limited ressources, can simpler techniques prove to be as efficient as CNNs in image classification tasks?
+This is what we study, with my partners Ilyas Amaniss and Joshua Amelia, in the following article:

 <html>
 <head>